Supercaly/iirjdart/README.md

 ## Usage

-To use this package add `iirj_dart` as a [dependency in your pubspec.yaml file.](https://flutter.dev/docs/development/packages-and-plugins/using-packages)
+To use this package add `iirjdart` as a [dependency in your pubspec.yaml file.](https://flutter.dev/docs/development/packages-and-plugins/using-packages)

 Import the library.